Become a Volunteer!

 Volunteers are central to the Horn Farm Center’s mission.

-Whether supporting our staff during community events or breaking a sweat in our restoration ecosystems, volunteers are vital in enhancing our ability to heal the landscape while providing educational spaces for teaching others to do the same.
+Whether supporting our staff during community events or breaking a sweat on the land, volunteers are vital in enhancing our ability to grow food and heal the ecosystem while providing educational spaces for teaching others to do the same.

 Our volunteer family consists of students, parents, retirees, gardeners, nature-lovers, and other individuals with a wide range of backgrounds and experiences.
 Volunteering is a fantastic way not only to help the Horn Farm Center accomplish its land-healing mission, but to explore portable and inspiring nature-based skills in the presence of dedicated community members and experienced staff.